misiektoja/instagram_monitor/docs/configuration.md

 The file contains a short explanation above each setting.

 By default the tool looks for a configuration file named `instagram_monitor.conf` in the current directory, the home directory (`~`) and the script directory.
-Use `--config-file` to name another location, or `--config-file none` to disable automatic config discovery for one run.
+Use `--config-file` to name another location or `--config-file none` to disable automatic config discovery for one run.

 <a id="what-a-configuration-file-may-contain"></a>
 ### What a Configuration File May Contain